Stuart Appleby's Golf Swing

 One Plane Traits

-The most noticeable one is the amount of spine angle he has at address - about 45 degrees.
+The most noticeable one is the amount of spine angle at address — about 45 degrees.
 Stuart is a taller guy, about 6'1", so he can definitely benefit from that spine angle and getting a little more tilt at address.

 This also places his shoulders a little farther out over his toes.
 If you look at the red line, you can see that the shoulder seam on his shirt is out slightly beyond his toes.